tritonas00/system-tar-and-restore/README.md

    If a raid array is selected, the script will install the bootloader in all disks that the array contains.

 - Select Mode

-- If the root filesystem is btrfs, the script will ask if you want to create a subvolume for it.
-   If yes, it will ask for the subvolume's name and also if you want to create seperate subvolumes for /home, /usr and /var inside root subvolume.

 - If Restore Mode is selected it will ask for the archiver you used to create the backup archive and the backup archive itself.
    This can be obtained locally (by entering the full path of the file), or remotelly (by entering the url of the file).